wharfkit/website/src/lib/docs/ContractKit/AllMethod.md

 # All

-The `all` method, provided by the [Table](/docs/contract-kit/table) class within the ContractKit, allows developers to fetch all rows of data present in a specified table within a smart contract.
+The `all` method allows developers to fetch all rows of data present in a specified table within a smart contract.

 ## Usage

-The `all` method is available on the [Table](/docs/contract-kit/table) class.
+The `all` method is available on any [Table](/docs/contract-kit/table) instance.
 It can be used to fetch all rows of a table.
 Here is a basic example:

 ```typescript
 const rows = await contract.table('table_name').all();